-- It is recommended that urban nonpoint source controls be implemented that are consistent with the standards set forth in NR 151.
-By implementing controls to meet or exceed the standards of NR 151, municipalities will address the control of construction site erosion; the control of stormwater pollution from areas of existing and planned urban development, redevelopment, and infill; and infiltration of stormwater runoff from areas of new development. - It is recommended that the City of Elkhorn design its illicit discharge detection and elimination (IDDE) program developed under the City MS4 permit to monitor outfalls to reduce pathogens and fecal indicator bacteria. - 3.
-It is recommended that Walworth County continue to work closely with the City of Elkhorn in the development of its permit, information and education program, and stormwater infrastructure mapping. - It is recommended that the City of Elkhorn and Walworth County develop a standard digital format, labelling, and coordinate system for mapping stormwater infrastructureto establish a format that can be applied by other municipalities in the future, enabling inventories among municipalities to be readily compared and merged at the scale of watersheds.

-- Consider inspection of Walworth County's salt storage facility and parking lot as identified in Figure II-35a in Chapter II of this report to ensure that it is not discharging or draining into the unnamed Tributary E. - Consider installing floating islands or floating treatment wetland technologies in existing and/or planned wet stormwater detention basins or stormwater wetlands, where applicable, as shown in Figure III-2, to reduce nutrient and other pollutant loads from entering Jackson Creek. - 4.
-It is recommended that the Town of Delavan and WDNR reconstruct a more natural meandering stream channel in the wetland immediately upstream of Delavan Lake as shown on Map III-2 and Inset 1 and consider installing floating wetland island treatments and/or disconnecting two of the wetland detention ponds.
+- 1. It is recommended that urban nonpoint source controls be implemented that are consistent with the standards set forth in Chapter NR 151 of the Wisconsin Administrative Code.
+By implementing controls to meet or exceed the standards of NR 151, municipalities will address the control of construction site erosion; the control of stormwater pollution from areas of existing and planned urban development, redevelopment, and infill; and infiltration of stormwater runoff from areas of new development. - 2.
+It is recommended that the City of Elkhorn design its illicit discharge detection and elimination (IDDE) program developed under the City MS4 permit to monitor outfalls to reduce pathogens and fecal indicator bacteria. - 3.
+It is recommended that Walworth County continue to work closely with the City of Elkhorn in the development of its permit, information and education program, and stormwater infrastructure mapping. - It is recommended that the City of Elkhorn and Walworth County develop a standard digital format, labelling, and coordinate system for mapping stormwater infrastructure to establish a format that can be applied by other municipalities in the future, enabling inventories among municipalities to be readily compared and merged at the scale of watersheds. - It is recommended that consideration be given to inspect Walworth County's salt storage facility and parking lot as identified in Figure 47 in Chapter II of this report to ensure that it is not discharging or draining into the agricultural Ditch-E. - It is recommended that consideration be given to installing floating islands or floating treatment wetland technologies in existing and/or planned wet stormwater detention basins or stormwater wetlands, where applicable, as shown in Figure 55, to reduce nutrient and other pollutant loads from entering Jackson Creek. - 4.
+It is recommended that the Town of Delavan and WDNR reconstruct a more natural meandering stream channel in the wetland immediately upstream of the Delavan Lake Inlet as shown on Map 30 and Inset 1 and consider installing floating wetland island treatments and/or disconnecting two of the wetland detention ponds.
 Those actions would help reduce pollutant loads to Jackson Creek.
-This design would be more consistent with the original design concept for these detention basins as shown in Figure II-4 in Chapter II of this report, with the exception that a more naturalized stream channel also be constructed (see the "Maintain and Restore Instream Habitat" subsection below).
+This design would be more consistent with the original design concept for these detention basins as shown in Figure 11 in Chapter II of this report, with the exception that a more naturalized stream channel also be constructed (see the Maintain and Restore Instream Habitat subsection below).
 In this design scenario, the disconnected stormwater detention basins would not release water under normal low flow conditions, preventing discharge of pollutants from these basins; however, they would continue to function during high water events to capture and retain both sediment and phosphorus.
 This is a complicated issue and more information may be necessary to determine the best and most cost effective approach to managing this series of detention basins to improve their effectiveness in pollutant removal. - 5.
-It is recommended that, at a minimum, County-enforced inspection and maintenance programs be implemented for all new or replacement private onsite wastewater treatment systems (POWTS) constructed after the date on which the County adopted private sewage system programs, that voluntary County programs be instituted to inventory and inspect POWTS that were constructed prior to the dates on which the County adopted private sewage system programs, and that the WDNR and the County work together to strengthen oversight and enforcement of regulations for disposal of septage and to increase funding to adequately staff and implement such programs.
-Regulations regarding POWTS set forth by the Wisconsin Department of Safety and Professional Services in Section SPS 383.255 of the Wisconsin Administrative Code mandate an expansion of county and municipal POWTS programs.
-Under the current rules, units of government are required to complete inventories of POWTS in their jurisdictions by October 1, 2017, and have the other elements of the program in place by October 1, 2019.
-Thus, it is recommended that the county and municipalities in the watershed implement expanded POWTS programs in accordance with the deadlines given in SPS 383.255.
+It is recommended that, at a minimum, County-enforced inspection and maintenance programs be implemented for all new or replacement private onsite wastewater treatment systems (POWTS) constructed after the date on which the County adopted private sewage system programs, that voluntary County programs be instituted to inventory and inspect POWTS that were constructed prior to the dates on which the County adopted private sewage system programs, and that the WDNR and the County work